1fxe/Recaf4Forge/README.md

 ## What is this?

 This is a plugin for Recaf which can automatically detects a Minecraft Forge Mods version using the mcmod.info and applies the correct mapping.
+It also allows you to export the Forge MDK for the version.

 The mappings are stored in this jar file, so you don't have to manually find them.

-It currently works for 1.8, 1.8.9 and 1.9.4
+The mappings currently work for 1.8, 1.8.9 and 1.9.4

+The Forge MDK export works for 1.8.9 currently

 ### Example Usage